stt045/parkingproject/README.md

 The node server should now be running on "http://localhost:3000/welcome" .
 The landing page should have the "/welcome" at the end of the url.
+Don't forget to be using Chrome's mobile browser to view the site in its intended purpose.